NANP: Nature of Names

 The final guest for July (though not the final guest for this edition of NANP!) is author and game designer Jay Posey, and his post will go up this coming Monday on the 29th.
 You can check out the full schedule in the link up top.

-Posted on July 25, 2013, in Debut Authors Guest Series, Guest Posts and tagged 2013 Debut, Debut Authors Guest, Fantasy, Guest Posts, Laura Lam, magic, Micah Grey, Names, Names A New Perspective, Pantomime, Shadowplay, Strange Chemistry, The meaning of Names, Young Adult.
+Posted on July 25, 2013, in Debut Authors Guest Series, Guest Posts and tagged 2013 Debuts, Debut Authors Guest, Fantasy, Guest Posts, Laura Lam, magic, Micah Grey, Names, Names A New Perspective, Pantomime, Shadowplay, Strange Chemistry, The meaning of Names, Young Adult.
 Bookmark the permalink.
 3 Comments.